jhogsett/VFIformer-WebUI/README.md

 - `models`
 - `pretrained_models`
 - `utils`
-- Important: be sure to replace the `models` directory in this repo with the one from VFIformer
-  - This repo contains a stubbed version of the VFIformer import needed to pass pylint for Github actions
 4. If it's set up properly, the following command should write a new file `images/image1.png`

 `python interpolate.py`